 Royal College of Nursing (RCN)

 Offers a free counselling service for members.
 To access this counselling, call 0345 722 6100.
 The RCN also offers a specific trauma counselling service (0345 722 6100).
-This is offered on a first-come, first-served basis; they currently have funding until January 2022.
+This is offered on a first-come, first-served basis.

 Offers dedicated helplines for health and social care workers throughout England and Wales.
 These are open every day 07.00-23.00 on the following numbers: